 He also showed us the tree that can be used to treat malaria.
 Quinine, is extracted from the bark of the cinchona tree.
 Nootje showed us plants that treat fevers and ones that are antiseptic.
 We were also shown how different plants could be used to make shelters.

 So, the jungle might want to kill us, but it also offers tools to save us, if it’s properly understood.
 It really made me realise the deep knowledge local indigenous communities have about the rainforest and how necessary this knowledge is to survive here.
-I also think the knowledge of how deadly the jungle can be, whilst also providing them with most of what they need to live, gives these communities a unique respect of the jungle.
+I also think the knowledge of how deadly the jungle can be, whilst also providing them with what they need to live, gives these communities a unique respect of the jungle.

 Becoming bird watchers

 On our final afternoon in Palumeu, James and I became expert bird watchers from our cabin balcony.
 We spotted these beauties:

 Which makes me think, why are bird spotters considered sad?
 Birds are awesome and the ones over here are mindbogglingly beautiful.